 New London Pollution Tax Comes Into Force

+The drivers of polluting vehicles will face an extra daily charge for driving into central London on weekdays.

 Drivers of the most polluting vehicles will face an extra daily charge for driving into central London on weekdays from Monday in a bid to improve air quality in one of Europe's most polluted cities.
-(Image: AFP Relaxnews)
+(Photo courtesy: AFP Relaxnews/ elenaburn/ shutterstock.com)

 Drivers of the most polluting vehicles will face an extra daily charge for driving into central London on weekdays from Monday in a bid to improve air quality in one of Europe's most polluted cities.